 Segment financial data for the years 2012 through 2014, including financial information about foreign and domestic operations and export sales, appears in Note 18 to the Consolidated Financial Statements in our 2014 Annual Report.
 Segment sales as discussed below include intercompany sales, which are ultimately eliminated within the "Eliminations and other" category as reflected in the segment financial data in Note 18 to the Consolidated Financial Statements in our 2014 Annual Report.
-Segment sales fully-funded government and intercompany backlog.
+Segment backlog as discussed below includes fully-funded government and intercompany backlog.